 Integrity in academic work is required of all our students.
 Academic dishonesty is any breach of this integrity, and includes such practices as cheating (the use of unauthorized material on tests and examinations), submitting the same work for different classes without permission of the instructors; using false information (including false references to secondary sources) in an assignment; improper or unacknowledged collaboration with other students, and plagiarism.
-Tyndale University College & Seminary takes seriously its responsibility to uphold academic integrity, and to penalize academic dishonesty.
+Tyndale University takes seriously its responsibility to uphold academic integrity, and to penalize academic dishonesty.

 Students are encouraged to consult Writing Services.
+Citation and other tip sheets.